What are Toric Lenses?

 Higher levels of astigmatism than 3 dioptres can easily be corrected with gas permeable lenses utilizing special back curves that have different powers in different directions.

-The benefits of RGP's is that they offer a great clarity of vision, on par with your spectacles, they are available in a much larger power range with greater degrees of astigmatism and last longer than soft toric contact lenses.
+The benefits of RGP's is that they offer a great clarity of vision, on par with your spectacles, they are available in a much larger power range with greater degrees of astigmatism and they last longer than soft toric contact lenses.

 However, they do have their disadvantages.
 RGPs can take longer to fit and take much longer to get used to and you will need to take special care in cleaning and disinfecting your lenses as you don't dispose of them, also they are not available online for replacement.